sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

 | 28        | 3513641.8288200637 | 3513641.8288200637 | 0.001953125            |

 If we are lucky, the rounding errors gives that `(- (square guess) x)` is exactly `0.0` and stop the evaluation.

-If we are not lucky, and the gap between two consecutive number is more than `0.001`, the assertion `good-enough?` will never become true since `improve` has reached a fixed point, due to the rounding error, and will always return the same number that is larger than `0.001`.
+If we are not lucky, and the gap between two consecutive number of the size of `(square guess)` is more than `0.001`, then the assertion `good-enough?` will never become true since `improve` has reached a fixed point due to the rounding error, and will always return the same number that is larger than `0.001`.
 For example:

 ```scheme
 (improve 3513641.8288200637 12345678901234) -> 3513641.8288200637